Buddinski88/R2-D2-Modular-control-unit/documentation.md

 #### 3. Frame Assembly
 1. Attach the **40 standoffs** to one side of the frame using **40 M3x6 mm pan head screws**.
+2. Screw the `Frame-Connector-Left-PIN.stl` and `Frame-Connector-Right-PIN.stl` to the corresponding Frame-Connectors with a **M4x25 mm Countersunk Screw**.
-2. Slide the parts `Frame-Connector-Left.stl`, `Frame-Connector-Right.stl`, and `Frame-Connector-Top.stl` over the standoffs.
+3. Slide the parts `Frame-Connector-Left.stl`, `Frame-Connector-Right.stl`, and `Frame-Connector-Top.stl` over the standoffs.
-3. Finally, attach the remaining side to the standoffs using **40 M3x6 mm pan head screws**.
+4. Finally, attach the remaining side to the standoffs using **40 M3x6 mm pan head screws**.

 #### 4. Assembly of the Screwable Body Adapter
 1. ``Body-Adapter-Left-Top.stl`` and ``Body-Adapter-Top-Knob.stl``: